oracleShekinah/oracleShekinah/README.md

 - 👋 Hi, I’m @oracleShekinah
-- 👀 I’m interested in Web Dev/Cyber Security
+- 👀 I’m interested in Web Dev/Monile Dev and Blockchain Dev
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on designing your websites
 - 📫 How to reach me +2349132197149
 - 😄 Pronouns: he/him